The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 Regarding retail malls in the United Kingdom, Westfield Stratford City, located in Stratford, London, is the third largest.
 The mall has a total of 177,030.6 square meters of shop space.
 September 13, 2011, saw its grand opening.

-The Westfield Group, the ABP Pension Fund, and the CPP Investment Board each own a portion of the biggest shopping center in London.
+The Westfield Group, the ABP Pension Fund, and the CPP Investment Board each own a portion of the biggest shopping centre in London.

 John Lewis, a Waitrose supermarket, and a Marks & Spencer department store serve as the shopping centre’s pillars at Westfield Stratford City.
 In addition to being a place to shop and have fun, the complex also serves as a theatre with 17 screens, and a casino opens around the clock.